Kluvens/Computer-Science/Networking/application-layer.md

 - each peer knows address of successors
 - each peer periodically pings its two successors to check aliveness
 - if immediate successor leaves, choose next successor as new imeediate successor
+- each peer knows its immediate predecessor and two immediate successors to address the peer churn

 ## Video streaming and content distribution networks
 Streaming multimedia: DASH